Schumer, Pelosi to Skip Trump Meeting -- 2nd Update

 Continue Reading Below

-House Minority Leader Nancy Pelosi (D., Calif.) and Senate Minority Leader Chuck Schumer (D., N.Y.) said they would seek instead to meet with GOP congressional leaders.

-"Given that the President doesn't see a deal between Democrats and the White House, we believe the best path forward is to continue negotiating with our Republican counterparts in Congress instead," Mrs. Pelosi and Mr. Schumer said in a joint statement Tuesday.
+Current funding for the government expires at 12:01 a.m. on Dec.
+9, giving lawmakers little more than a week to pass short-term legislation keeping it fully operational.
+Although Congress could still pass a short-term measure, which usually isn't controversial, Tuesday's public dispute indicated that that subsequent negotiations for an expected longer-term package at year's end face partisan headwinds.

-Mr. Trump had signaled earlier Tuesday that he planned to take a tough line on any discussions over immigration that come up in negotiations on keeping the government funded beyond next week.
+The skirmish began Tuesday morning when Mr. Trump tweeted that he planned to take a tough line on any discussions over immigration that come up in negotiations on keeping the government funded beyond next week.

-The government's current funding will expire after Dec.
-8, and Democrats, whose votes may be needed to keep the government open, have indicated they hope to include in a year-end spending bill protections for undocumented immigrants brought to the U.S. at a young age by their parents.
-Mr. Trump in September ended an Obama-era program protecting many of these immigrants, known as Dreamers, but he gave Congress until March to come up with legislation handling the Dreamers' fate.

-"Meeting with 'Chuck and Nancy' today about keeping government open and working," Mr. Trump tweeted earlier Tuesday, before charging that the Democratic leaders want "illegal immigrants flooding into our Country unchecked."
+"Meeting with 'Chuck and Nancy' today about keeping government open and working," Mr. Trump tweeted, referring to Senate Minority Leader Chuck Schumer (D., N.Y.) and House Minority Leader Nancy Pelosi (D., Calif.).
+Mr. Trump continued by saying they want "illegal immigrants flooding into our Country unchecked."
 He added, "I don't see a deal!"

+Mr. Trump's tweet angered the Democratic leaders, who said they saw no point in visiting the White House for what they deemed fruitless talks.

+"It would be a waste of everyone's time to continue working with someone who clearly has no interest in coming to an agreement," Mr. Schumer told reporters.

 Continue Reading Below